duhengforever/specification/specification-schema.md

    - Type: `Long`
    - Description: The timestamp of the birth of the message.
    It is not the time the message was actually transmitted because the actual send may occur later due to transactions or other client side queueing of messages.
-   When a message is sent, BornTimestamp is ignored.
+   When a message is sent, `bornTimestamp` is ignored.
 When the send method returns, the field contains a time value somewhere in the interval between the call and the return.
    It is represented as a long value which is defined as the difference, measured in milliseconds, between this time and midnight, January 1, 1970 UTC.
    - Constraints: REQUIRED